THEORIES AND PRINCIPLES OF NEW PUBLIC GOVERNANCE

 About Course

-This course aims to provide students with a comprehensive understanding of the managerial challenges faced by contemporary organizations, the design and implementation of management control systems, and the evolution of management control practices.
+This course aims to provide students with a comprehensive knowledge of the managerial challenges faced by contemporary organizations, the design and implementation of management control systems, and the evolution of management control practices.
 The course explores key topics, including the transformation of public administration to new public management and its subsequent developments, the underlying rationale for reform strategies and tools, and the evolving roles of accounting and control systems within organizations.
 Furthermore, the course examines management control in inter-organizational relationships and collaborations between public and private sector organizations.
 Through empirical analysis, the course will focus on managerial challenges, policies, and practices in modern organizations, providing students with a nuanced understanding of the complex issues faced by contemporary organizations.

-Course Objectives
+Course Objectives:

 Course Content